Walter C. Alvarez: Biography

-Alvarez' syndrome
+Alvarez's syndrome

-Alvarez' syndrome is a medical disorder in which the abdomen becomes bloated without any obvious reason, such as intestinal gas.
+Alvarez's syndrome is a medical disorder in which the abdomen becomes bloated without any obvious reason, such as intestinal gas.
 It may be caused when the muscles of the superior abdominal wall contract and push the contents of the abdomen inferiorly and anteriorly.
 It may be a psychogenic disorder.
+Currently, there is no cure to Alvarez's syndrome, but symptoms can often be improved through dietary changes, medications and in rare cases, surgery.
 It was discovered by and named by Alvarez in the late 1940s.